Free-Macrame-Patterns.com Logo

 Third Loop

-Bring the right end up to the top of the knot, rotating clockwise.
-Direct it through the first two loops, weaving over - under - over - under as shown.
+To make the third loop, bring the right end up to the top of the knot, rotating clockwise.

 Completed Knot